Money in Politics

 - A small dollar voucher system that would give every citizen vouchers to donate to campaigns.
 Thus they would be able to decide which politician gets their vouchers.
 This system again would create equity between big donors and small donors in how politicians compete for donations.

-Ultimately, what we need to do is overturn the Citizens United decision, plan and simple.
+Ultimately, what we need to do is overturn the Citizens United decision, plain and simple.
 In the absence of any new legislation to address the factors that led to the Supreme Court’s decision, Matt would support a 28th amendment to declare that corporations do not have the same standing as people in our legal system.